Freelance SEO: The Ultimate Guide With EVERYTHING You Need To Know

 Likewise, if it's something like PBN links, build a site on cheap hosting (Namecheap offers nice cheapo hosting for cases like this) and send them to it.
 If the links get you de-indexed or penalized, you don't lose much, and your main project is safe and sound.

 What services should you outsource specifically?
 Overall, you can outsource almost everything to some extent.
 However, it really depends on what your current needs and situation is at the moment.
-If you have an SEO client, you can easily outsource the building of profile links, social signals, and generic links to other freelancers.
+If you have an SEO client, you can easily outsource the building of profile links, and generic links to other freelancers.

 If you have a client who needs social media accounts made, you can get a graphic designer to make some banners and graphics for the accounts.
 Likewise, you can have writers who are well versed in SEO write new content for your client's pages.